-In October 2014, the Chinati Foundation opened an exhibition of work by artist Larry Bell.
-The exhibition focuses on Bell’s large freestanding glass sculptures, a type of work that he first showed in 1969 and continued to develop and exhibit until the late nineteen-nineties.
+In October 2014, the Chinati Foundation opened an exhibition of work by Larry Bell.
+The exhibition focused on Bell’s large freestanding glass sculptures, a type of work that he first showed in 1969 and continued to develop and exhibit until the late 1990s.
 Due to their fragility, few have survived.
-The exhibition in Marfa will be the first in almost two decades to show the Standing Walls, as Bell calls them, in a selection of half a dozen works of different sizes and configurations.
-The exhibition is curated by Marianne Stockebrand, the Chinati Foundation’s Director Emeritus.
-The exhibition will remain open to the public through July 2015.
+The exhibition in Marfa was the first in almost two decades to show the Standing Walls, as Bell calls them, in a selection of half a dozen works of different sizes and configurations.
+The exhibition was curated by Marianne Stockebrand, the Chinati Foundation’s Director Emerita.
+The exhibition remained open through July 2015.

 For the exhibition Larry Bell assembled 32 same-sized glass panels to form 16 same-shaped standing units.
 Using both clear and dark gray glass, as well as partially coated panels, the artist placed corners throughout the U-shaped gallery in a sequence of narrower and wider distances while at the same time alternating, or mixing, the different kinds of glass.
 All 16 units in the exhibition constitute one work.

-As the exhibition title indicates, Bell approached the installation in an improvisational way insofar as he had no preconceived plan other than wanting to respond to the given architectural situation by employing a maximum of 39 glass panels-the number of panels at his disposition.
-Because the gallery’s concrete floor is too uneven to provide the long glass panels with a stable position, it was covered with a carpet, although certain areas remained unfit for placement.
+As the exhibition title indicates, Bell approached the installation in an improvisational way insofar as he had no preconceived plan other than wanting to respond to the given architectural situation by employing a maximum of 39 glass panels—the number of panels at his disposition.
+Because the gallery’s concrete floor was too uneven to provide the long glass panels with a stable position, it was covered with a carpet, although certain areas remained unfit for placement.
 To position the works, Bell also took cues from the windows, the symmetry of the space and its measurements and, most importantly, the light.
-The effect of all these components on the glass is hard to describe.
-As the clear glass transmits more light than gray glass, the lighter panels can be nearly invisible whereas the darker ones reveal stunning reflections when, for instance, the two panels appear to be doubled, or when floor lines suddenly run crosswise, and windows both in front of and behind the viewer are all reflected on the same plane.
-The overlaying of such impressions result in stunning complexities and surprises.
+The effect of all these components on the glass was hard to describe.
+As the clear glass transmitted more light than gray glass, the lighter panels could be nearly invisible whereas the darker ones revealed stunning reflections when, for instance, the two panels appeared to be doubled, or when floor lines suddenly ran crosswise, and windows both in front of and behind the viewer were all reflected on the same plane.
+The overlaying of such impressions resulted in stunning complexities and surprises.